The Church of Jesus Christ of Latter-day Saints in French Polynesia: Missionaries return to French Polynesia: 1892 to 1946

 After the missionaries left French Polynesia, church members faced harassment from some government officials and members of the Catholic Church.
 In 1867, general religious toleration was established in Polynesia which eventually led to the return of missionaries in the territory.
 In 1892, missionaries were able to return to the islands.
-Joseph W. Damron and William A. Seegmiller were the missionaries who were assigned to return to the islands.
+Joseph W. Damron Jr. and William A. Seegmiller were the missionaries who were assigned to return to the islands.
 They found that many of the members who had joined the church in the mid-1800s had fallen away.
 Joseph F. Smith, counselor in the First Presidency, called James S. Brown, who was Pratt's mission companion in 1849, to be the new mission president when it reopened.
 Brown accepted.
 Upon his arrival to the islands, he discovered that there were some members who had remained faithful but that many had joined the Reorganized Church of Jesus Christ of Latter Day Saints.
 Eventually, Brown and the missionaries who accompanied him were successful in re-baptizing many Tahitians into the LDS Church.

 Missionaries in this time worked to create more branches and construct church buildings.
 In July 1893, Brown turned the leadership of the mission over to Joseph W. Damron.
 After Damron served as president, Daniel T. Miller was called and was instrumental in translating church materials into Tahitian.
 Under his direction The Book of Mormon was translated into Tahitian and finished on July 7, 1899, and was published in 1904.
 Miller decided to send missionaries to Moorea and the Leeward Islands of the Society Islands.
 Missionaries had a headquarters at Tuamotu until a new mission home was opened in October 1906 in Papeete.
 In 1907 the mission, which had been known as the Society Islands Mission, was renamed the Tahitian Mission.

 Church members were visited by Elder David O. McKay who was a member of the Quorum of the Twelve Apostles at the time and Hugh J. Cannon on April 11, 1921.
 He encouraged missionaries to get the members involved, suggested that the mission have a boat for transportation, and that the missionaries stop living with members and go live with people on islands who had not yet been exposed to the church.
 During World War II all foreign missionaries were recalled, and church members were asked to fulfill leadership positions that the foreign missionaries had held until they were able to return in June 1946.

 During this time period missionaries faced difficulties like the depression, World War II, a limited population, and sprawled islands.
 Much of their time was spent in transportation between islands and, therefore, they did not visit the people from house-to-house as is typical of Mormon missionary work.
 Instead, they sold mission newspapers, directed plays, held conferences, performed service, and supervised local members.
 Between 1920 and 1940, 12 chapels were built.